jmid/wasm-prop-tester/README.md

 * JavaScriptCore: [Different exception name properties](https://bugs.webkit.org/show_bug.cgi?id=204054)
 * Different stack overflow exceptions (described in the paper, not reported)
 * Different data segment exceptions (described in the paper and above, not reported)

+If you find more errors using the generator please let us know.